andrei-punko/java-interview-faq-n-answers/README.md

 - Run [generate.bat](generate.bat)
 - Commit changes to repo

+Instead 2 last steps you could use [generate-n-commit-n-push.bat](generate-n-commit-n-push.bat)

 ### Sources of generator to create a site by content from text file using template placed here:

 https://github.com/andrei-punko/github-pages-content-generator